We compare what's there to find the best deals for you.

 Cycling is a fantastic transport alternative ever since new incentives to make New York more cycle friendly saw the introduction of more designated bike routes and cycle lanes than ever before.

-The Citi Bike system is still wildly popular, providing 8,000 bikes and 500 docking stations across Manhattan.
+The Citi Bike system is still wildly popular, providing 10,000 bikes and more than 600 docking stations across Manhattan.
 For US$12 you can purchase unlimited 30-minute rides for the whole day or, if you prefer, pay US$24 for three days.
 Perfect for cycling off all those hot dogs and bagels.

 Starting a road trip in NYC?
 Need to access the outer boroughs with ease?
 Whatever your reason for rent-ing a vehicle, our New York car hire page tells you everything you need to know.